En Español

 Black Church Food Security Network

-Support to increase our digital presenence and spread a message of food justice through website, print publications, and social media, while continuing to amplify the voices and efforts of those on the front lines of advocating for Black food sovereignty through Black church communities.
+Black Church Food Security Network’s (BCFSN) mission is to co-create Black food ecosystems anchored by Black churches in partnership with Black farmers to promote health, wealth, and power in the African American community.
+Wildseeds Grant funds will support increasing their digital presence and spread a message of food justice through website, print publications, and social media, while continuing to amplify the voices and efforts of those on the front lines of advocating for Black food sovereignty through Black church communities.

 Brooklyn, NY